 A total of 98 women with breast cancer who were prescribed with tamoxifen either received DIM (47 women) or placebo (51 women).
 The study found that daily DIM use promoted favorable changes in estrogen metabolism and circulating levels of sex hormone-binding globulin (SHBG).
 However, the levels of active plasma tamoxifen metabolites including endoxifen, 4-OH tamoxifen, and N-desmethyl-tamoxifen were reduced in women who received DIM, suggesting that DIM might have the potential for reducing the effectiveness of Tamoxifen.(NCT01391689).

-Further research is warranted to determine whether DIM associated reduction in tamoxifen metabolites such as endoxifen, attenuates the clinical benefit of tamoxifen.
+Further research is warranted to determine whether DIM (the condensation product of Indole-3-Carbinol (I3C)) associated reduction in tamoxifen metabolites such as endoxifen, attenuates the clinical benefit of tamoxifen.
 Until then, since the clinical data is showing a trend of interaction between DIM and the hormonal therapy tamoxifen, breast cancer patients while on tamoxifen therapy should veer on the side of caution and avoid taking DIM supplement.

-A recent study in 2018 found that the long-term usage of indole-3-carbinol may have benefits as a maintenance therapy and improving the treatment outcomes in advanced ovarian cancer patients and a previous study found significant regression of Cervical Intra-epithelial Neoplasia (CIN) in patients treated with indole-3-carbinol.
-However, well-defined studies are required to confirm on the chemoprevention potential and anti-tumor effects of Indole-3-Carbinol and its metabolite Diindolylmethane (DIM) in breast cancer, as DIM may potentially interact with the standard of care hormonal therapy tamoxifen and reduce the levels of its active form endoxifen, which may possibly affect tamoxifen’s therapeutic efficacy.
-Hence, until further clinical studies suggest the use of these supplements in specific cancer types, eating a diet rich in cruciferous vegetables will be better, rather than consuming these supplements, unless suggested by your healthcare provider.
+A recent study in 2018 found that the long-term usage of indole-3-carbinol (I3C) may have benefits as a maintenance therapy and improving the treatment outcomes in advanced ovarian cancer patients and a previous study found significant regression of Cervical Intra-epithelial Neoplasia (CIN) in patients treated with I3C.
+However, well-defined studies are required to confirm on the chemoprevention potential and anti-tumor effects of Indole-3-Carbinol (I3C) and its metabolite Diindolylmethane (DIM) in breast cancer, as DIM may potentially interact with the standard of care hormonal therapy tamoxifen and reduce the levels of its active form endoxifen, which may possibly affect tamoxifen’s therapeutic efficacy.
+Hence, eating a diet containing foods like cruciferous vegetables rich in Indole-3-Carbinol (I3C) is preferred, rather than supplements, unless suggested by your healthcare provider.